teampanfu/panfu-desktop/README.md

 # Panfu Desktop

-This is the official desktop application for Panfu.us, which can be downloaded [here](https://www.panfu.us/download).
+This is the official desktop application for Panfu.me, which can be downloaded [here](https://www.panfu.me/download).

 It integrates the latest Flash Player version for Windows, macOS and Linux/ChromeOS.